zafields/azure-iot-sdks/c/iotdm_client/samples/iotdm_edison_sample/run_iotdm_edison_sample_on_Intel_Edison.md

 4. Now you are ready to build.
 Type the following commands:

     ```
-    $ cd ~/azure-iot-sdks/c/build_all/linux
-    $ ./build.sh --skip-unittests --no-amqp --no-mqtt
+    $ ~/azure-iot-sdks/c/build_all/linux/build.sh --skip-unittests --no-amqp --no-mqtt
     ```

+    > *NOTE: to rebuild an individual component, you can run make in `~/azure-iot-sdks/c/cmake/[path/to/component]` you want to rebuild.
+To rebuild iotdm_simple_sample after changing the connection string simply type:*
+    >
+    > ```
+    > $ make
+    > ```
 5. Run the sample

     The `iotdm_edison_sample` application needs a valid device connection string.
 If you have configured it in source code, then you are good to go.
 Otherwise you need to add it as parameter to the `iotdm_edison_sample` command line call as shown below:

     ```
-    $ cd ~/azure-iot-sdks/c/cmake/iotsdk_linux/iotdm_client/samples/iotdm_edison_sample/
-    $ ./iotdm_edison_sample "[device connection string]"
+    $ ~/azure-iot-sdks/c/cmake/iotsdk_linux/iotdm_client/samples/iotdm_edison_sample/iotdm_edison_sample ["<device connection string>"]
     ```

-    Note to rebuild an individual component, you can run make in `~/cmake/path/to/component` you want to rebuild.
-To rebuild iotdm_simple_sample after changing the connection string simply type:

-    ```
-    $ make
-    ```
+#### You're all set!
 When the `iotdm_simple_sample` runs, the device is ready to receive and process requests from the IoT Hub service.
 Notice that when the device connects to IoT Hub, the service will automatically start to observe resources on the device.
 The device libraries will invoke the device callbacks to retrieve the latest values from the device and provide them to the service.

 ## Viewing results using the node.js cli tool `iothub-explorer`